breard-r/acmed/README.md

 ECDSA certificates may be a good alternative to RSA since, for the same security level, they are smaller and requires less computation, hence improve performance.
 Unfortunately, as X.509 certificates may be used in various contexts, some software may not support this not-so-recent technology.
 To achieve maximal compatibility while using ECC, you usually have to set-up an hybrid configuration with both an ECDSA and a RSA certificate to fall-back to.
 Therefore, even if you are encouraged to use ECDSA certificates, it should not currently be the default.
 That said, it may be in a soon future.

-### What is the difference between SSL, TLS and X.509?

-SSL is an old and now insecure protocol that has been deprecated in favor of TLS.
-In fact, TLS 1.0 was an upgrade of SSL 3.
-In order to work, both uses X.509 certificates.
-Please note that X.509 is only the certificate format, it is not suitable for private keys.

-Therefore, do not say "a CA issue SSL certificates".
-Instead, say "a CA issue X.509 certificates that can be used for TLS".
-Yes, most CA websites are wrong, mostly because of commercial reasons since most people don't know what X.509 (or TLS) is but have the term SSL anchored in their mind.